youssefKetata/slack-cicd/README.md

 There are many, many improvements that need to be made in order to make this a production ready solution.
 Here are a few, just to get you started:

-Security
+### Security

 - Backups ***must*** be implemented.
 Please!
 Now!
 A quick way to start is to mount the docker volumes is a separate container and use it to make copies.

-- The registry configuration used is only appropriate for testing, as a production-ready registry must be protected by TLS and should use an access-control mechanism.

-Availability
+### Availability

-- Hosting Jenkins and the other DevOps containers in a local machine only makes sense for demonstration purposes, so the solution should be migrated from a local host to a cloud provider, like AWS, GCP, Digital Ocean on one of many others.

 - Jenkins and the other servers that support the pipeline should be clustered (e.g. adding Jenkins workers).

 - In this example Docker Swarm only has one host.
 It's quite simple to add workers to swarm.

-- Gogs was installed with a SSQLite3 database within the Gogs container (mounted on a docker volume).
-In a production setting the DB should be more robust and installed in a sepparate container.

 - Here and there you will find images that are not locked to a specific version (e.g. occurences of latest, LTS, etc.) This can generate make builds mutable and generate inestability.
-It can be solved easily by specifying a specific versio (e.g. mongo:4.4.0-bionic).
+It can be solved easily by specifying a specific version (e.g. mongo:4.4.0-bionic).

 - Docker named volumes should be replaced with something more persistent, like a cloud driver, for example.

-- In order for swarm to have more  than one node, shared file storage must be used.
+- In order for swarm to have more than one node, a shared file storage system must be used.

-Operation
+### Operation

 - Due to time restrictions the configuration of the different containers was done mostly manually.
 Much could be automated (Using [Jenkins Configuration as Code](https://github.com/jenkinsci/configuration-as-code-plugin), for example).

 - Image tagging should be improved (including the project name, for example)

-- Jenkins looks for commits every minute, but a webhook would be a faster alternative.

-Testing
+### Testing

 - Tests were implemented as proof of concept.
-There is only one unit test, one integration test and one smoke test.
+There are only a few unit test, one integration test and one smoke test.
 In a normal operation, code coverage can be an indicator of the minimum number of unit tests that should.
 There would also be many more unit tests than integration and end-to-end tests.

 - Other types of tests should be incorporated, including stress tests, Fuzz tests and Soak tests.

-Bottlenecks
+### Bottlenecks

-- Concurrent pipeline exec of how many unit test ution is not safe at this stage.
+- Concurrent pipeline execution of unit tests is not safe at this stage.
 Further testing is required.

 - The pipeline takes far too long to run.
 Work should be done to take it down to five minutes at most.

-We'll...
-I hope you find this project usefull.

-Feel free to contribute.
+# Feel free to contribute!